 One of the most current and topical examples is with California’s wildfires.
 With 560 wildfires burning throughout the state and at least 100,000 people under evacuation orders, an already stressed population of first responders (from needs required for the pandemic), are working around the clock—and then some.
 What will be the long-term behavioral health impacts they face?

 At Futures Recovery Healthcare we understand the unique challenges first responders face in and out of recovery.
 We have the comprehensive support systems in place to help them navigate the specific mental health treatment needed to move forward, and heal from non-stop exposure to trauma.
+Thereby improving the overall quality of life for emergency workers across the country.

 A Closer Look at the Long-Term Effects of Continuous Exposure to Trauma

-With the California wildfires as an example, it’s important to remember, that in addition to COVID-19 and various community-level events, many first responders—firefighters in particular—have had several straight years of non-stop fires to manage.
+With the California wildfires as an example, it’s important to remember, that in addition to COVID-19 pandemic and various community-level events, many first responders—firefighters in particular—have had several straight years of non-stop fires to manage.

 Reaching as far back as 2017, California’s wildfires have expanded from Napa and Sonoma Counties’ Atlas, Tubbs, Nuns, and Redwood Valley Complex fires, to 2018’s Ventura, Los Angeles, Shasta, and Trinity Counties’ Woosley and Carr fires.
 Then, 2019’s Sonoma County’s Kincade fire.